-You can use the Scroll mode to scroll in the current software.
+You can use this mode to scroll in the current software.
 You can also scroll in the Start menu.

-To switch from Application mode to Scroll mode, proceed as follows:
+To switch from Application mode to Scroll Mode, proceed as follows:

+Select SCROLL in the Indicator window.

-Select SCROLL in the Jog Dial Bar.
+with the Jog Dial Navigator, select SCROLL MODE from the menu displayed in the Jog Dial Navigator window.

-- □ with the Jog DialTM, select ☐ SCROLL MODE from the menu displayed in the Jog Dial Navigator window. - Even with software applications that do not support other Jog Dial Navigator functions, you can still scroll.
+Even with software applications that do not support other Jog Dial Navigator functions, you can still scroll.